- Download our Moving to Thailand Guide (PDF)

 Setting up a bank account in Thailand is fairly easy for expats.
 Technically, foreigners are required to present a work permit at the point of opening, but in practice, some branches will open an account for a foreigner without this document.
 Typically, expats must provide their proof of identification, address and income and fill out the required forms to open a bank account in Thailand.

 For those living in Thailand without a work permit, some banks may reject a request to open an account.
-However, a different branch of the very same bank may approve the request, so it's worthwhile to keep trying different branches.
-Neatly dressed customers are more likely to be able to open an account, so dress smartly rather than wearing sandals or shorts.
-Be respectful of Thai customs and wai the bank manager
+However, a different branch of the very same bank may approve the request, so it is worthwhile to keep trying different branches.
+Neatly dressed customers are more likely to be able to open an account.
+Expats should be respectful of Thai customs and wai the bank manager.

 Credit cards and ATMs